mindsmiths/docs/docs/src/Technical documentation/Integration/quickguide.md

 Here you can find a quick explanation of how to integrate any of the existing internal services.

-First, you'll find a list of all **environment variables** you'll be needing to add to your `.env` file.
+First, you'll find a list of all **environment variables** that'll be added to add to your `.env` file.
-If you're not completely sure what a specific environment variable stands for, a simple click on a variable will lead you to the part of service documentation where you can find more details about it.
+If you're not completely sure what a specific environment variable stands for, or you don't know where to find the value for it, a simple click on a variable will lead you to the part of service documentation where you can find more details about it.

-Next, take a look how the process of **installing** the service goes, after which you can check out how to initialize the rest of the **setup**.
+Next, take a look how to **install** the chosen service, after which you can check out how to continue with the rest of the **setup**.

 <details>
   <summary>Armory</summary>